szeder/ODrive/docs/encoders.md

 Sometimes the encoder takes longer than the ODrive to start, in which case you need to clear the errors after every restart.

-If you are having calibration problems - make sure your magnet is centered on the axis of rotation on the motor, some users report this has a significant impact on calibration.
-Also make sure your magnet height is within range of the spec sheet.
+If you are having calibration problems, make sure that your magnet is centered on the axis of rotation on the motor.
+Some users report that this has a significant impact on calibration.
+Also make sure that your magnet height is within range of the spec sheet.